antoniotrento/antoniotrento/README.md

 **I'm looking to undersand what I'll do in my future** with the lot of things that I have learned in the past 10 years:

 1. 🚀 Web Marketing strategies (Yep a realy vast field of knowledge)
-2. 🧙🏼 Marketing and comunication stuffs
+2. 🧙🏼 Marketing and communication stuffs
-3. 🎨  Front end dev with static tecnologies
+3. 🎨  Front end dev with static technologies
 4. 👨🏻‍💻 Nerd stufs like coding, Build up web app enviroments, play with hardwares

 ---